Improvised tactical vehicles of the Provisional IRA: Mobile mortar launchers

 The IRA also employed trucks as mobile mortar launchers for Mark-10 mortars, as in the attack carried out on an RAF Wessex on 22 June 1983 over Crossmaglen.
 The helicopter flew away after jettisoning its cargo, and the base suffered some damage.
 One soldier was wounded.
 Vans also acted like firing platforms against helicopters. as showed on the shelling of Crossmaglen base helipad on 11 June 1993 with a Mark-15 mortar, just seconds after an RAF Puma take off.
 The vehicle was painted in the colours and displayed the logo of a local baker's delivery.
 A Ford D truck with nine mortar tubes bolted on sneaked its way from Crossmaglen through the streets of Newry to the firing point on the early evening of 28 February 1985.
 A single Mark-10 mortar bomb hit a portcabin in the local RUC base, killing nine constables, in what became the deadliest mortar shelling during the conflict.
 On 29 July 1994, two mortars launched from another truck hit the security complex in Newry again, this time wounding three soldiers, three RUC constables and 38 civilians.

 The IRA reported that in at least two occasions, the Derry Brigade used different vehicles as vectors to launch horizontal mortar attacks.
 On 5 May 1992, a van, modified to mount a Mark-12 mortar on the cab, was driven right up to the observation post at Rousemount barracks.
 The mortar bomb caused structural damage to the base, and blast damage to eight houses in Creggan Road.
 Two soldiers and a civilian were wounded.
 One year later, the brigade adapted a Ford Sierra's roof rack to carry on a horizontal mortar launcher on a military vehicle.
 On 20 October 1993, around Fort George British Army barracks, on the west bank of the river Foyle in Derry, the mobile launcher was driven to the firing point, from where a passing heavy armoured vehicle was ambushed.
 The IRA claimed that the round struck home, and several RUC constables received injuries.
 According to IRA sources, a previous East Tyrone Brigade "directional horizontal mortar" attack on an RUC armoured patrol car, to be carried out from an undisclosed type of vehicle, was abandoned when the device failed to activate in Omagh, on 11 July 1992.
 A more conventional attack on the RUC barracks at Grosvenor Road, Belfast, involved an IRA volunteer firing a rocket launcher from the open sunroof of a Lada Samara on 28 June 1994.

+By 1991, posters warning troops and civilians of the threat of IRA improvised mobile mortar launchers were hanged on the walls of military facilities in Northern Ireland and across the United Kingdom.